Paternity leave and pay

 Guide

-An employee qualifies for paternity leave and pay provided they satisfy the relevant qualifying conditions:
+An employee qualifies for paternity leave of up to two weeks and pay provided they meet certain conditions:

 In addition, they must: